-Within the Media sector, Italian traditional players benefitted from a stronger-than-expected advertising trend in 9M24 (TV incl.
-OTTs, driven by TV +9.8% yoy, web +4.0% yoy and radio +7.4% yoy (source: Nielsen).
-Despite the tough comps, 2024 is likely to be a record year, but this represents a challenging base for 2025.
-In such a context, MFE's adv revenues have even outperformed TV sector (TV (+1.5% in 9M24 and >6% yoy in FY24T), thanks to its cross-media offer and despite the Euro Cup/Olympics broadcast by its competitors.
-The sustainability of current adv levels in Italy (with lowered GDP expectations), the rebound of the advertising trend in Spain (+2% yoy in 9M24 and flat in FY24T) and the strategy on ProSiebenSat.1 are the focus points for 2025.
-In the publishing sector, Mondadori's share price lost in November the positive performance accumulated in Oct-YTD on a disappointing education segment at its seasonal peak.
+Within the Media sector, Italian traditional players benefitted from a stronger-than-expected advertising trend in 9M24: +11% yoy in TV, OTTs, driven by TV +9% yoy, web +4.0% yoy and radio +7.4% yoy (source: Nielsen).
+Despite the tougher base in 4Q24, 2024 is likely to be a record year, but this represents a challenging base for 2025.
+In such a context, MFE's adv revenues have even outperformed the TV segment in Italy (+11% yoy in 9M24 and >6% yoy in FY24T), thanks to its cross-media offer and despite the Euro Cup/Olympics broadcast by its competitors.
+The sustainability of current low levels in Italy (with lowered GDP expectations), the rebound of the advertising trend in Spain (+2% yoy in 9M24 and flat in FY24T) and the strategy on ProSiebenSat.1 are the focus points for 2025.
+In the Italian publishing sector, Mondadori's share price lost in November the positive performance accumulated in Oct-YTD on a disappointing education segment at its seasonal peak.
 However, this will be surpassed, if they prove resilient in 2025, as reflected in our estimates.
 Moving to UMG (a global giant in the music industry), after the strong disappointment of 2Q24 (marked slowdown in subscription & streaming sales), the CMD (Sept.) reassured but did not trigger an estimates upgrade, leaving the stock on the sidelines.